brianmario/mysql2/README.md

-# Mysql2 - A modern, simple and very fast Mysql library for Ruby - binding to libmysql
+# Mysql2 - A modern, simple and very fast MySQL library for Ruby - binding to libmysql

 [![Build Status](https://travis-ci.org/brianmario/mysql2.png)](https://travis-ci.org/brianmario/mysql2)

 The Mysql2 gem is meant to serve the extremely common use-case of connecting, querying and iterating on results.
-Some database libraries out there serve as direct 1:1 mappings of the already complex C API's available.
+Some database libraries out there serve as direct 1:1 mappings of the already complex C APIs available.
 This one is not.

 It also forces the use of UTF-8 [or binary] for the connection [and all strings in 1.9, unless Encoding.default_internal is set then it'll convert from UTF-8 to that encoding] and uses encoding-aware MySQL API calls where it can.

 The API consists of two classes:

-`Mysql2::Client` - your connection to the database
+`Mysql2::Client` - your connection to the database.

 `Mysql2::Result` - returned from issuing a #query on the connection.
 It includes Enumerable.